WordPress/gutenberg/packages/components/src/toggle-group-control/toggle-group-control-option-icon/README.md

 ### `icon`: `WPComponent`

-Icon for the option.
+Icon displayed as the content of the the `ToggleGroupControl` option.

 -   Required: Yes

 ### `showTooltip`: `boolean`

 Whether to show a tooltip when hovering over the option.
-The tooltip will use the `aria-label` prop text.
+The tooltip will only show if a label for it is provided using the `aria-label` prop.

 -   Required: No